What are the most important Google Analytics eCommerce metrics and KPIs for your store?

 Calculating your customers’ lifetime value helps you decide how much to spend on marketing to them.

-You can find the lifetime value report in Google Analytics by navigating to Audience » Lifetime Value.
+You can find the lifetime value report in Google Analytics 4 by using their built-in user lifetime explore report.

 Once you know your average customer lifetime value, you can make good decisions on how much you should spend to bring in new customers (and keep them coming back) to make your business profitable.